6 things you should do for health and home this winter

 To find out more, download the Keep Warm Keep Well booklet which contains a wealth of advice to help you maintain good health during winter, take advantage of the financial help available and find out about winter wellness.

-4. Get financial support for paying your heating bill
+4. Get financial support

 It’s worthwhile claiming what you are entitled to.